-Dr. Young has participated in more than 150 clinical trials as an investigator and served as the U.S. Principal or Co-Principal Investigator for the HOPE, RESOLVED, SPICE, VMAC, MIRACLE-ICD, RED-HF, ACCLAIM, ONTARGET, TRENSCEND and CHARM multi-centre clinical trials.
-He has published more than 550 manuscripts and several textbooks.
-Professionally, Dr. Young gains the greatest satisfaction from his contributions to the development and administration of donor organ procurement programs, his efforts to secure recognition for the emerging cardiology subspecialty of heart failure and cardiac transplant medicine, and his collaborations with basic and clinical scientists.
+Dr. Young has participated in more than 150 clinical trials as an investigator, and served as the U.S. Principal or Co-Principal Investigator for the HOPE, RESOLVED, SPICE, VMAC, MIRACLE-ICD, RED-heart failure, ACCLAIM, ONTARGET, TRENSCEND and CHARM multi-centre clinical trials.
+He has published almost 600 manuscripts and several textbooks.

 Afsaneh Lavasanifar, PharmD, PhD

 Dr. Afsaneh Lavasanifar’s area of expertise and interest is Pharmaceutics and drug delivery.
 She is a Professor in the Pharmaceutical Sciences division of the Faculty of Pharmacy and Pharmaceutical Sciences at the University of Alberta and has a joint appointment in the Department of Chemical and Medical Engineering at the Faculty of Engineering in the same university.
 She is also the Chief Scientific Officer and Vice-President of Meros Polymers Inc., a privately-held Alberta corporation formed in 2009 to commercialize advanced drug delivery technologies developed within the Faculty of Pharmacy and Pharmaceutical Sciences, University of Alberta.... read more